Donau City: DC Towers

 In 2002, WED organized an international competition for a master plan to complete the remaining undeveloped third of the core area.
 The competition was won by French architect Dominique Perrault, who proposed two high-rise towers and a transition zone to the New Danube.
 The 60-story DC Tower 1, about 220 meters tall, will be Austria's tallest building.
 Together with the 46-story DC Tower 2, 160 meters tall, it will bring a new density to the district.

 A third tower at 100 meters will complement the skyline.
 Construction is expected after the DC Towers in 5 years.
-In addition, also planned are: a block of flats (about 50 meters high), a house of the cultures of about 70m, and a Sea Life Center over the covered motorway.
+Also planned are: a block of flats (about 50 meters high), a house of the cultures of about 70m, and a Sea Life Center over the covered motorway.

-On October 2, 2012, S+B Gruppe and Sorovia Group announced in a joint press release the construction of another high-rise called "Danube Flats".
+On October 2, 2012, S+B Gruppe and Sorovia Group jointly announced the construction of another high-rise called "Danube Flats".
 It will contain 500 flats distributed over 45 floors and 145 meters located next to the "Hochhaus Neue Donau".
-Overall the two developing companies will invest a total of €140 million on this project.
+Overall the two developing companies will invest a total of €140 million in this project.
 Construction is scheduled to start in 2014 and end in 2016.